 In case you have less than 4GB RAM select Launch ARK (Extremely Low Memory).

 In addition, you might want to experiment with different values of graphical settings in order to get the best performance.

 - Open Nvidia Control Panel.

-- Go to 3D Settings > Set PhysX configuration.
+- Go to 3D Settings and click on Set PhysX configuration.

 - Select PhysX processor and choose your graphic card instead of auto-select option.

 - Save the changes and try running the game again.